sai8151/linux-llm-FL/README.md

 ### Setup

 1. Clone this repository to your local machine.
-2. Install the required dependencies using `pip install -r requirements.txt`.
+2. Install the required dependencies using `pip install -r req.txt`.
 3. Make sure to have the pre-trained model file (`language_model.pth`) and the dataset file (`dataset.txt`) in the repository directory.

 ### Running the App